globant-ui/arialinter/README.md

 * provide a Grunt task based on the linter in order to integrate accesibility best practices right into the developer workflow

-## Demo

-The demo is currently deployed in http://arialinter.aws.af.cm/.

 ## Getting Started

 ### Grunt task